Our 2013 Board of Directors

 A long time resident of the Sacramento area, Mr. Newell is Director of Business Development for HP Hood LLC, one of the leading companies in the United States dairy industry.
 He is active in the California dairy industry and sits on the boards of the Dairy Council of California (Past Chairman), the California Milk Processor Board, and the California Creamery Operators Association.
 Mr. Newell also is President of CC&B Holdings (formerly Crystal Cream & Butter Co.), Inc, a family-owned investment company.

-Mr. Newell has served on the Sutter Health Sacramento Sierra Region Board since 2004, and served as chair of the Medical Policy Committee and Credentialing Committee from 2008-2011.
-He currently serves as Board Vice Chair and is Chair of the Finance & Planning and Governance & Nominating committees.
-In addition to being a member of the SHSSR Board of Directors, he serves on the SSR/SMF Credentialing and Safety & Quality Committees.
+Mr. Newell has served on the Sutter Health Sacramento Sierra Region Board since 2004, and served as chair of the Medical Policy Committee and Credentialing Committee from 2008-2013.
+He currently serves as Board Chair and is Chair of the Executive Committee.
+In addition he also serves on the Finance & Planning and Governance, Nominating & Compliance committees.
 Mr. Newell also serves on the Board of Directors of River City Bank and is the chair of their Audit Committee.